- Changes to your lifestyle can reduce your risk of diabetes.

 Treatment and management

-If this approach does not make enough of a difference, drugs may be used as well.
+If this approach does not make enough of a difference, medication may be used as well.
 You may be given tablets that either encourage the body to produce more insulin or make the existing insulin supply work better.
-The standard choice is a tablet called metformin, although other tablets are available.
+The standard choice is a tablet called metformin, although other medication is available.
+Your doctor may recommend that you take a combination of different medications.

 Some people with type 2 diabetes also need daily injections of insulin, but this is not the case for everyone.